phpflo/phpflo/README.md

 }
 ```

-Alternatively you can use ```PhpFlo\Component``` via direct inheritance, which internally uses the trait.
+Alternatively you can use ```PhpFlo\Core\Component``` via direct inheritance, which internally uses the trait.
 This example component register two ports: _in_ and _out_.
 When it receives data in the _in_ port, it opens the _out_ port and sends the same data there.
 When the _in_ connection closes, it will also close the _out_ connection.
 So basically this component would be a simple repeater.
-You can find more examples of components in the `lib/PhpFlo/Component` folder.
+You can find more examples of components in the [phpflo-compoent](https://github.com/phpflo/phpflo-component) package.
 Please mind that there's an mandatory second parameter for the "add" command.
 This array receives the port's meta information and has following defaults:

 ``` php